 Most good doers simply need a good source of vitamins and minerals alongside their forage ration.
-This can be supplied in the form of a balancer or supplement such as Dengie Leisure Balancer or Leisure Vits & Mins.
-If a horse is on limited forage intake then we would recommend using Performance Vits & Mins or Performance+ Balancer to make up the shortfalls in essential nutrients that forage would normally provide.
-Both are fed in very small amounts and so a chopped fibre feed is commonly used to provide more chew time and act as a conduit for the supplement.
-We have highlighted some of the most common scenarios on the following pages.
-Should you need further help and support or a personalised diet plan please contact the Dengie Feedline on 01621 841188 or scan the QR code to complete our online Feed Advice From.
+This can be supplied in the form of a balancer or supplement.
+If a horse is on limited forage intake we would recommend using a high specification of supplement or balancer to make up the shortfalls in essential nutrients that forage would normally provide.